Grants and Funding

 - Not be for projects that campaign on matters of public policy or which seek to promote religious or party political activity.

-- Contribute to the delivery of the Council’s priorities any priorities agreed by the ward(s) you are applying to.
+- Contribute to the delivery of the Council’s priorities or any priorities agreed by the ward(s) you are applying to, scroll down the page to see the ward priorities.

 - The Council's corporate priorities are: